sarus-suite/sarus-suite/README.md

 Run HPC containers from one portable Linux bundle, built on top of [Podman](https://github.com/podman-container-tools/podman).

-Download it, unpack it, and try a real container in under a minute (without a package manager or system-wide installation).
+Download it, unpack it, and try containers in under a minute (without a package manager or system-wide installation).

 ## Try it now